Shock waves in superconducting cosmic strings: growth of current: Abstract

 \section{Abstract}

-Intrinsic equations of motion of superconducting cosmic string may admit discontinuous solution in the form of shock wave.
-We find that the current has definite trend to grow up in all stable shock waves propagating in the string.
+Intrinsic equations of motion of superconducting cosmic string may admit solutions in the shock-wave form that implies discontinuity of the current term $\chi $.
+The hypersurface of discontinuity propagates at finite velocity determined by finite increment $\Delta \chi =\chi _{+}-\chi _{-}$.
+The current increases $\chi _{+}>\chi _{-}$ in stable shocks but transition between spacelike ($\chi >0$) and timelike ($\chi <0$) currents is impossible.